James C. Donnelly: College career

 He attended Dartmouth College where he graduated with an A.B. in 1905.
 He excelled in football where he played end on the first Dartmouth football team to beat Harvard.
 In 1904, his final year, he lettered under coach Fred Folsom.
 That year, he helped the Dartmouth eleven to an undefeated record of 9–0–1 with a scoreless tie to national power Harvard.
 Donnelly played alongside three Walter Camp All-Americans, Joseph Gilman at guard (2nd team), Ralph Glaze at end (3rd team) and James Vaughn at halfback (3rd team).
 The team out scored its opponents by a combined score of 143 to 13.
 After graduating from Dartmouth, Donnelly attended Harvard Law School and graduated in 1907.

 Legal career

 After graduating from Harvard, he was admitted to the bar in 1908 and became a lawyer in Worcester, Massachusetts.
 Early in his career, he clerked in the law office of Thayer & Cobb, where he worked with Webster Thayer, later the judge in the Sacco and Vanzetti Trial.
 In 1908, he became law partners with Charles F. Campbell.
 In 1931, he was appointed as a judge in the Superior Court in Worcester by Governor Joseph B. Ely.
-His appointment was aided partly by the political connections of his family and his law partner but was hailed by the legal community because he was known for his consistency and fairness.